 Despite the minimalist setting and decor, the restaurant draws a steady crowd, particularly at lunch.
 It is not uncommon at peak times to be asked to share one of the large tables with another party.
 Don’t be shy; the long, communal tables are half the fun of a meal at Khai Hoan.
 In fact, sometimes tablemates are the best sources of recommendations about which dishes to order.
 Expect a diverse crowd of ASU students, workers from nearby offices, and families with kids.
 The atmosphere is so casual and unpretentious that it would be hard to feel unwelcome.

-Among the Vietnamese and Chinese starters, it’s the rolls that seem most popular.
+Among the starters, it’s the rolls that seem most popular.
 Cold goi cuon rolls are available in three varieties: a standard version with whole shrimp and julienne pork, a version with just beef or shrimp, and a meatless version with strips of tofu inside.
 The egg rolls, or cha gio, are served fresh from the fryer, nice and hot with a crisp exterior and a ground meat filling.
-With all types of rolls, expect a huge plate full of lettuce leaves, sprigs of fresh herbs, slices of pickled vegetables, and a bowl of nuoc cham, or sweet fish sauce, for dipping.
+With all types of rolls, expect a huge plate full of lettuce leaves, sprigs of fresh herbs, slices of pickled vegetables, and a bowl of nuoc cham, a sweet, clear, lightly colored fish sauce, for dipping.

-When it comes time to choose a main course, a quick glance around the restaurant will show two trends: First, almost none of the customers order the Chinese food.
+When it comes time to choose a main course, a quick glance around the restaurant will show two trends: First, almost none of the customers order the American Chinese food listed on the menu.
 There’s nothing wrong with it, but kung pao shrimp is probably on the menu mostly to comfort the timid eater who might be the veto vote in a group of friends or coworkers dining out.
-Second, the majority of customers order pho, the celebrated rice noodle soup of Hanoi, or various other Vietnamese soups served steaming in big bowls accompanied by equally generous plates full of fresh garnishes.
+Second, the majority of customers order pho, the celebrated rice noodle soup of Hanoi, served steaming in big bowls. accompanied by equally generous plates full of fresh garnishes.

-Among the 10 varieties of pho, all hit the nose first with the aromas of star anise and cinnamon.
-There are numerous beef versions on the menu, ranging from the basic model with sliced beef — rare, well-done, or both — to more formidable choices with tendon and tripe.
-Chicken pho is on the menu, as is a meatless (although not vegetarian) pho loaded with vegetables and tofu.
-The seafood version is a little disappointing, though.
-The shrimp it contains are perfectly good, but the “crab meat” in the description is really “krab,” the white-and-red streaked imitation product.
+Among the ten varieties of pho listed on the menu, all hit the nose first with their aromas of star anise and cinnamon.
+There are numerous beef versions offered, ranging from the basic model with sliced beef — rare, well-done, or both — to more formidable choices with tendon and tripe.
+Chicken pho is also available, as is a meatless (although not vegetarian) pho loaded with vegetables and tofu.
+The seafood version contains plenty of shrimp, but be warned the “crab meat” in the description is really the white-and-red streaked imitation product.

 About the only item that fans of Vietnamese food are likely to miss at Khai Hoan is bahn mi, a type of sandwich that pairs Vietnamese flavors with crusty baguettes reflecting the French colonial influence in southeast Asia.
 No alcohol is served, but the house-made lemonade, with or without club soda, and the fresh-squeezed orange juice are equally effective at quenching thirst and extinguishing heat.
 There’s little in the way of dessert, but it’s easy to walk to the other end of the building to purchase one of the myriad varieties of baklava available at Haji-Baba.

-Khai Hoan is a bargain, with nothing on the menu priced at more than $10, and is open every day except Sunday.
-The restaurant adds to the international diversity of Apache Boulevard but stays comfortably within the street’s economical price range and casual feel.
-It’s also among the assets that make the recently improved Hudson Manor neighborhood of Tempe, located just south of the restaurant, attractive.
-Between meals of shawarma and tabouleh at nearby Middle Eastern places, Khai Hoan offers a refreshing break for food from the other side of Asia.
+Khai Hoan is a bargain, with nothing on the menu priced at more than $11 and is open every day except Sunday.
+The restaurant adds to the culinary diversity of this portion of the light rail corridor and stays comfortably within the street’s economical price range and casual feel.
+It’s also among the assets that make the Hudson Manor neighborhood of Tempe, located just south of the restaurant, attractive.
+Between meals of shawarma and carne asada from the diverse cuisines found nearby, Khai Hoan makes its own contribution on Apache Boulevard.

 1537 E Apache Blvd., Tempe AZ 85281